AIAge-creator/ball-picker/README.md

-# Cube Dodge
+# Ball Picker

-A 3D browser-based dodge game built with Three.js where you control a blue cube avoiding colliding spheres while collecting points.
+A 3D browser-based picker game built with Three.js where you control a smiley face avoiding colliding spheres while collecting points.

 ## Description

-In Cube Dodge, you control a blue cube on a flat surface.
+In Ball Picker, you control a smiley face on a flat surface.
 Golden spheres spawn at the edges and move towards the center.
 Collect them for points, but be careful - when spheres collide, they create expanding shockwaves that can damage you.
 However, skilled players can risk getting close to shockwaves for bonus lives!

 ## Features